 The new competitive agenda, driven by competition based on quality, speed and cost and catalyzed by the enabling possibilities of new information technologies, forms the basis for new business models.
 Business models encompass the architecture of a form: the internal characteristics of the business venture, the external relations with business partners and the way IT and information assets are used.
 New business models require an integrative view on the business venture.
 In line with this, the objective of the module is to study and explore the design and evaluation of enterprise architectures (EAs).
 The participants should finish this module with a clear understanding of architectural choices and their consequences.
 Architecting is defined as the deliberate design of the enterprise as a whole.
-An EA comprises strategy, the internal and external organisation, Information Technology and other management systems.
-Architecture decisions encompass questions like which competencies should be developed in-house and which outsourced, what is the appropriate organisational design, what should be centralised, or decentralised, what needs to be standardised, what type of longer term and short term relationships have to be developed with external business partners and suppliers.
-To build an effective foundation for their activities companies must develop three disciplines: the operating model – the necessary level of business process integration and standardisation for delivering goods and devices); the enterprise architecture (the organisation logic for business processes and IT infrastructure); and the IT engagement model (the system of governance mechanisms to ensure alignment).
+An EA comprises strategy, the internal and external organization, Information Technology and other management systems.
+Architecture decisions encompass questions like which competencies should be developed in-house and which outsourced, what is the appropriate organizational design, what should be centralized, or decentralized, what needs to be standardized, what type of longer term and short term relationships have to be developed with external business partners and suppliers.
+To build an effective foundation for their activities companies must develop three disciplines: the operating model – the necessary level of business process integration and standardization for delivering goods and devices); the enterprise architecture (the organization logic for business processes and IT infrastructure); and the IT engagement model (the system of governance mechanisms to ensure alignment).
 Managing at the enterprise level requires defining these disciplines, in terms of management requirements like performance, flexibility, integration and consistency.
-A clear architecture is a precondition for business – IT alignment.» back to top
+A clear architecture is a precondition for business – IT alignment.

-The development of modern IT leads to new insights with respect to the design of business processes and organisations.
-The potential for innovation should be recognised, as it requires its own management approach.
+The development of modern IT leads to new insights with respect to the design of business processes and organizations.
+The potential for innovation should be recognized, as it requires its own management approach.

 The following topics are discussed: